 "By the age of 27 I had completed a 4-year Marine Corps enlistment, married, birthed a beautiful daughter, divorced, lost my home, and was raising my child in a two-bedroom, one-bathroom apartment, on a $10.50/hour job.
 That was rock bottom for me ...
 I made the decision that I did not want that kind of life for myself or my daughter."

-She enrolled in ACCEL and worked tirelessly – taking a heavy class load to graduate early – and earned her Bachelor's of Business Administration degree in May 2014.
-She also earned the Debra M. Livingston ACCEL Outstanding Adult Student Award.
+She enrolled at St. Ambrose and worked tirelessly – taking a heavy class load to graduate early – and earned her Bachelor's of Business Administration degree in May 2014.
+She also earned the Debra M. Livingston Outstanding Adult Student Award.

 "I have lofty professional goals as well and would love to be among the few Senior Executive Service members of our government (which is equivalent to the rank of a General Officer).
 I am a young mother, and by the time my daughter graduates high school, I will not even be at the halfway point in my professional career; I want to travel and learn about other cultures and governments.

-I have thoroughly enjoyed my experience in the St. Ambrose ACCEL program and am proud to report that this is the first school I've ever attended where I made the Dean's list."
+I have thoroughly enjoyed my experience in the St. Ambrose accelerated program and am proud to report that this is the first school I've ever attended where I made the Dean's list."